Council Tax Support is a scheme run by local councils, not the government.

 View the rules for the Council Tax Support schemeAlso you can’t appeal to the Valuation Tribunal about Housing Benefit or Council Tax Benefit.

 How to appeal to the Valuation Tribunal

-You can appeal to the Valuation Tribunal by:
+You can appeal to the Valuation Tribunal by using their online form.

 - Email address: Appeals@valuationtribunal.gov.uk

 Council Tax Benefit was a way of getting help with your Council Tax bill, before April 2013, if you had a low income.

 In April 2013 Council Tax Benefit was replaced by a local government scheme called Council Tax Support.

 We may make a decision on your benefit which covers a period before April 2013.
 If we do this and it affects any Council Tax Benefit you received you can still: